 Short-term Effects of Salvia

 Dr. Jacob Hooker says of salvia: “Most people don’t find this class of drugs very pleasurable.
 So perhaps the main draw or reason for its appeal relates to the rapid onset and short duration of its effects, which are incredibly unique.
 The kinetics are often as important as the abused drug itself.”
-Essentially, salvia offers teens an “easy” way to try psychedelic drugs, without having to commit very much time to being mentally altered.
+Essentially, salvia offers users an “easy” way to try psychedelic drugs, without having to commit very much time to being mentally altered.

 - Dissociative hallucinations